melvindionisio/nvim/README.md

 - Open all opened buffers using leader-o
 - File manager for current project on right side (NerdTree)
 - Easy comment using `++` key combination
-- Faster file opening with `ctrl-p` like VSCode (requires silverline-ag)
+- Faster file opening with `ctrl-p` like VSCode (faster with Watchman)